PacoReinaCampo/MPSoC-DV/certification/rtca/hardware/chapters/chapter-11.md

 It is recognized that tools are often integrated and shared during the various life-cycle phases.
 If the same tool is used during both the design and the verification phase, then the tool may need to be assessed as a design tool unless separation of and protection between the two functions can be established.

-Note 1: If the assessment of a given tool indicates that some of its functions are used for design but other functions are used for verification, it may be worthwhile to address the functions separately and perform the assessment for each group of the tool’s assessed functions.
+Note 1: If the assessment of a given tool indicates that some of its functions are used for design but other functions are used for verification, it may be worthwhile to address the functions separately and perform the assessment for each group of the tool's assessed functions.

 Note 2: This assessment activity focuses as much or more on the application of the tool as the tool itself.